 Step 4: Conceptual data model

-At this stage you design the data model without tying it to a specific database or queue.
+The data model is designed before you pick a specific database or queue — otherwise the solution gets bent to fit the tool instead of the problem.
 The important part is naming entities, relationships, consistency boundaries, and ownership between components.

 Stateful vs stateless components